-KIBALE FOREST NATIONAL PARK:
+KIBALE FOREST NATIONAL PARK SAFARI.

 This home host’s forest wildlife, the most famous being the 13 species of Primates including the Chimpanzee.
 The park lies close to the tranquil Ndali-Kasenda crater area and it is within a half day’s drive from the Queen Elizabeth, Rwenzori Mountains and Semuliki National Parks and the Semuliki Wildlife Reserve.